 Water hose, sewer hose, park adapters, and leveling blocks are a given when it comes to outfitting an RV.
 But what about other essential camping gear that can make your experiences more enjoyable?

 These are just five of the essential camping items you won’t want to forget.

-Among all of the essential camping gear I won’t leave home without is a GPS.
-While I still bring along good, old-fashioned road maps, I carry them primarily as back-up.
-But a dash-mounted GPS guides my wife and I to all of our destinations.
-Not only does it provide turn-by-turn audio navigation, it instructs you on what lane to be in to make your turn/exit, and provides details on real time traffic delays and detours for shorter routes.
+Among all of the essential camping gear, I won’t leave home without a GPS.
+While I still bring good, old-fashioned road maps, I carry them primarily as a back-up.
+But a dash-mounted GPS guides me and my wife to all of our destinations.
+Not only does it provide turn-by-turn audio navigation but it instructs you on what lane to be in to make your turn/exit, and provides details on real-time traffic delays and detours for shorter routes.

 This is an essential piece of camping gear as it has multi-purposes.
-It can come in handy for bicycle tires, sport balls and other outdoor equipment.
+It can come in handy for bicycle tires, sports balls, and other outdoor equipment.
 Look for a compressor that can offer higher pressures like 150 psi and operate on 12 volts.

-3. Mobile WiFi Hotspot or WiFi Booster
+3. Mobile WiFi hotspot or WiFi booster

 This is a newer piece of essential camping gear among RVers as many travelers need to get online from time to time.
-While many RV parks advertise free WiFi, few can deliver enough band width to meet the needs of everyone in the park (when at peak capacity).
+While many RV parks advertise free WiFi, few can deliver enough bandwidth to meet the needs of everyone in the park (when at peak capacity).

 So, unless you have a third hand, using a handheld flashlight can be difficult at times.
-Several of these little jobs (that come to mind when a headlamp is essential) include connecting the water hose, opening a baggage compartment, stowing the patio awning (when unexpected weather arrives in the middle of the night) hitching/unhitching, etc.
+Several of these little jobs include connecting the water hose, opening a baggage compartment, stowing the patio awning (when unexpected weather arrives in the middle of the night), hitching/unhitching, etc.

 This is far from an exclusive list of essential RV items.
 But, if you are new to RVing or require new “tools of the trade” these will help make your next RV trip an even more positive experience.